pippinsplugins/bbPress-Custom-Reply-Notifications/readme.txt

 This is a simple extension for bbPress that allows you to customize the email that is sent out to topic subscribers when a new reply is posted to a topic.

+Once activated, you will have two new options in Settings > Forums that will let you configure the email and subject to your liking.

 == Installation ==

 1. Activate the plugin